Equity, diversity and inclusion

 We are deeply invested in accelerating progress for women in the workplace and we are proud to have been recognised by the Workplace Gender Equality Agency (WGEA) as an Employer of Choice for Gender Equality (EOCGE) since 2017.
 This citation recognises commitment and best practice in promoting gender equality in Australian workplaces.

 Some of our longest-running programmes have focused on achieving a fair gender balance in our leadership.
-Currently, half of our Australian and New Zealand management positions are held by women, including our CEO and CFO.
+Currently, half of our Australian and New Zealand management positions are held by women, including our CEO, CFO, Head of Supply Chain and two of our Sales Directors.
 We also believe in paying for performance with clear reward policies and have a longstanding commitment to equal pay for equal work.
 Our compensation structures are intended to be gender neutral, with any pay differences between employees in similar jobs fairly reflecting levels of individual performance and skill.

 To build a gender-balanced and inclusive business it’s critical that mothers and fathers are supported throughout their parenthood journey.

-We also have a unique superannuation policy which enables primary caregivers to accrue their full superannuation for up to 52 weeks of parental leave.
-This means that if a primary carer decides to take unpaid parental leave beyond the 16 weeks paid leave that we offer, they are still entitled to their superannuation.
-This ensures that parents taking primary carers leave, who are still predominantly women, can continue accruing superannuation and build long-term financial security.
-Not only does this ease the burden on the public pension system, but it also helps us attract and retain top talent.
+We also have a unique superannuation policy which enables caregivers to accrue their full superannuation for up to 52 weeks of parental leave.
+This means that if a carer decides to take unpaid parental leave beyond the 16 weeks paid leave that we offer, they are still entitled to their superannuation.
+This ensures that parents taking parental leave can continue accruing superannuation and build long-term financial security.

 We’re also committed to making the return-to-work experience seamless for our parents - whether they’re office based or in one of our factories.
 For example, we’ve redesigned roles to allow for new permanent-casual or part-time positions, and we’ve also set up a Mother’s Room at each of our factory sites to allow Mum's to continue breastfeeding when they need to.